The minimalist lifestyle is only for some.

 Discard anything outdated or spoiled to avoid any food poisoning health risks.
 This also includes getting rid of any food you just don’t like and won’t end up eating.
 Keeping the food that will go unused only wastes space.

 Spices not used often also tend to expire, so double-check your collection to ensure none are past their prime.
-Expired spices tend to lose their potency and dull in flavor potential.
+Expired spices will start to lose their potency and dull in flavor potential.

 Go through the holiday decorations.